YuukiPS/Chatbot/src/data/dataset.md

 Q: How can I execute commands on my PC?\
 A: You can execute commands on your PC through the web command at https://ps.yuuki.me/command

-Q: how do I use the private server when there's no 4.2 update\
+Q: how do I use the private server when there's no 4.2 or 4.3 update\
 A: You can get your private server to work by downloading version 4.0 of Genshin Impact.
 Remember to search for version 4.0 and you can refer to this link for more information: https://discord.com/channels/964119462188040202/1175262038562439168/1175262862558638110

 Q: Is it possible to play SR 1.3.0 on IOS?Is it possible to play SR 1.3.0 on IOS?\